wcassels/yclip/README.md

 ## Installation

-You can install `yclip` with `cargo install yclip --git <this url>`.
-Alternatively, checkout this repo and build from source with `cargo build --release` - you'll find the binary in `target/release/`.
+You can build `yclip` from source using cargo.
+Either install it with `cargo install yclip --git <this url>`. or checkout this repo and run  `cargo build --release` - you'll find the binary in `target/release/`.
 If you want to make password-encryption mandatory, append `--features force-secure` to either command.

 ## Encryption